A MONTANA PRIMER

 Montana is named after the Spanish word "montana", which means "mountain" or "mountainous region".
 Montana has at least 26 mountain peaks that are higher than 12,000 feet!
 Western Montana features mountain ranges that are collectively known as the Rockies, while eastern Montana is part of the Great Plains.
 The state is drained by the Missouri and Yellowstone Rivers.
 Glacier and Yellowstone National Parks and Custer Battlefield National Monument draw visitors to Montana's frontier each year.

-The region including southeastern Montana is known as "Custer Country" referring to the historic battle between the U.S. Seventh Calvary Regiment led by Lt.
-Col. George Armstrong Custer and the Sioux and Cheyenne Indians led by Sitting Bull.
+The region including southeastern Montana is known as "Custer Country" referring to the historic battle between the U.S. Seventh Cavalry Regiment led by Lt.
+Col. George Armstrong Custer and the Sioux and Cheyenne Indians led by Crazy Horse and Sitting Bull.
 This 1876 battle, well, more like massacre with 3,000 Indians against 215 soldiers, was called the Battle of the Little Bighorn and is memorialized at Little Bighorn National Monument.
 The Ghost Ranch sits about 8 miles from the spot where Lt.
 Col. George Armstrong Custer camped along the banks of Rosebud Creek on the way to his defeat at the Battle of Little Bighorn in 1876.

 Custer Country extends from Billings to the Montana-North Dakota border and features the mighty Yellowstone River, many western towns and rural ranching communities, the Northern Cheyenne reservation and Custer National Forest.

-The Ghost Ranch is in Rosebud County and sits about 10 miles downriver from the town of Rosebud.
+The Ghost Ranch is in Rosebud County and sits about 10 miles downriver from the tiny town of Rosebud.
 The town is named after Rosebud Creek which was probably named for the wild rose bushes that grow along the banks of the creek.
 This area was explored by fur trappers and traders with Rosebud Creek being an especially popular area for beaver trapping.
 On July 28, 1806, William Clark and Sacagawea passed by the Ghost Ranch on their way down the Yellowstone.
-Rosebud County was established on February 1, 1901 and is located in southeastern Montana and spans over 15,000 square miles.
+Rosebud County was established on February 1, 1901 and spans over 15,000 square miles.
 The county Courthouse was built in Forsyth in 1912.
 A large portion of the Northern Cheyenne Indian Reservation lies within Rosebud County.

 With over 9,500 residents, Rosebud County is one of the most sparsely populated counties in the state with about 1.5 square miles per person.
 The topography is mostly rolling small hills with elevations ranging from 1,500 above sea level near the Yellowstone River to 4,200 feet in the southern portion of the county.
 There are no traffic lights in Rosebud County!
 The leading sources of income are agriculture, tourism, coal mining and electricity generation.